sdroege/gstreamer-rs/docs/gstreamer/docs.md

 is the same as calling `ElementExt::link_pads` and the recommended way of linking pads with safety checks applied.

-This is a convenience function for `PadExt::link_full`.
+This is a convenience function for `Pad::link_full`.
 ## `srcpadname`
 the name of the `Pad` in source element or `None` for any pad.